India’s New Defense Doctrine: India’s Leap for Generation Next Technologies and Exports of Weapons

 In spite of this setback to the Indian defense exports, her multi-pronged strategy to boost indigenous production of high-tech weapons and developing security systems stressing self-reliance is to continue.

-The Indian worldview, however, started to change following the Chinese invasion in 1962.
+The 1962 Chinese attack has also transformed the Indian emphasis towards peace and war.
 The Indian army just having the guns of the World War-II years could not resist the Chinese army which had automatic guns.
 In 1965, the Pakistani attack further exposed India’s vulnerability.
-Later, in 1967, the legendary Prime Minister, for the first time punished the much-trumpeted People’s Liberation Army (PLA) in the Nathu-la conflict.
+Later, in 1967, Indira Gandhi, the legendary Prime Minister, for the first time punished the much-trumpeted People’s Liberation Army (PLA) in the Nathu-la conflict.
 The then Chinese ambassador in New Delhi pleaded that the casualties of the PLA in the conflict should not be revealed; however later Vietnam also taught a lesson to the PLA for daring to attack the freedom-loving people.

 In 1967, the peaceful implosion of a thermo-nuclear device at Pokhran in Rajasthan further established the Indian capacity to develop her own nuclear weapons, if the threats continue to haunt her.

-India despite her technological achievements did not enter in the sensitive field of the production of weapons and defense systems.
-Her reluctance to seek a share in the multi-billion USD international armament market continued.
-During the past 10 years of the Modi regime, India has decided to enter the multi-billion USD armament market.
+India despite her technological achievements did not enter in the sensitive field of the production of nuclear weapons and defense systems.
+Her reluctance to seek a share in the multi-billion USD international armament market was continued.
+However, during the past 10 years of the Modi regime, India has decided to enter the global armament market.
 Admittedly, it has her own challenges such as the buyers might divert the weapons and explosives to other countries.
 The issue recently hit the headlines, when Russia complained that Ukraine is using shells of Indian origin.
 The countries like the Czech Republic, according to the available information, purchased artillery shells from India, which were later sold off to Ukraine.

 The focus is that India’s strategic partners, the US and France should share their technologies with her.
 France has indicated that it has no reservation on the issue of the transfer of technologies, but the US companies have shown reluctance that they could share only 80 percent of their technologies.

-The Indian negotiators, however, cautioned Americans that if they do not share and cooperate with India, China will overtake them by 2030 in the development of new weapons.
-It Is also being stated that with the launch of nuclear powered submarines developed in her shipping yards, India is now poised to join the club of high technology.
+The Indian negotiators, however, cautioned Americans that if they do not share and cooperate with India, China will overtake them by 2030 in the development of new strategic weapons.
+It Is also being stated that with the launch of nuclear powered submarines developed in her shipping yards, India has acquired the necessary technological competence not only to assimilate the new technologies, but also ready to contribute to further research.J

 India’s second nuclear submarine, Aright, was commissioned on August 29, this year, which could be equipped with ballistic missiles.
 The success of Aright has prompted the Indian authorities to expand the indigenous base for the production of a new generation of fighter aircrafts and naval ships.

-Upgrading Indian Technologies – With the commissioning of Arihant, the first nuclear submarine in 2016, India’s strategic policy was changed to the offensive defense.
-It had become necessary following the unprecedented expansion of the Chinese navy and its air force.
+Upgrading Indian Technologies – With the commissioning of Arihant, the first nuclear submarine in 2016, India’s strategic policy shifted to the offensive defense.
+It has also become necessary following the unprecedented expansion of the Chinese navy and its air force.
 The Chinese have already declared that it would not allow the Indian Ocean, a lake of India.
 In recent years, it has been supplying new weapon systems to Pakistan, including new frigates and submarines.

 It is hoped that with the National Security Advisor, Ajit Doval’s meeting with the Diplomatic Advisor, Emmanuel Bonne, on September 30 and October one in Paris, the decks will finally be cleared for the assimilation of new technologies in the time Indian defense systems.The forthcoming meeting is a sequel to the visit of the French President Emmanuel Macron on the Republic Day, January 26, this year.